vahidbaharvand/test4z/samples/nodejs/README.md

 This repository contains the Test4z Samples in NodeJS.

 # Note
-Before continue to this installation, make sure you completed the following installations:
+Before continuing with the installation, make sure you completed the following installations:
 * [/Readme.md](/README.md)
 * [/samples/README.md](/samples/README.md)